About Rebecca Arnold, MA, LMT

 The year after receiving my Master's degree, I met my husband and became pregnant with our daughter, Auria.
 My focus turned to the profound transformation of becoming a mother- offering myself fully in service and love of another being.
 Our family moved to the Bay Area, CA, then to Durango, then to Paonia, CO.
 I continued offering massage and counseling at spas and in private practice.
 In 2013, I completed a two-year training in the Hakomi method of body psychotherapy, a profound practice which has been a great influence on my way of working.
 We returned to the Boulder area in the summer of 2016, now finding our home in Lafayette.

 The path of being a body therapist is a constant spiral- it goes deeper and deeper within me, and expands further and further outward in service to others.
 I am always learning and growing, and I am tremendously excited by how the field of body-mind healing is taking off and having such an impact on the world.
-I am so grateful to be on this path.

 Thank you for taking the time to explore my website and learn about my offerings.
 I look forward to connecting with you soon!